 2. What can truck drivers expect when crossing the border?

-The Canada-U.S. border has been tightened in the fight against the Covid-19 virus, but remains open for the business of trucking between the two countries.
+The Canada-U.S. border has been tightened in the fight against the Covid-19 virus, and remains closed to non-essential travel until Dec.
+21, but it remains open for the business of trucking between the two countries.

 Truck drivers who show no signs of Covid-19 are not required to self-isolate themselves for 14 days just because they crossed the border.
 They will, however, need to enter a 14-day quarantine if they display signs of the virus.